sldless/learningAnotherLanguages/README.md

-# learningGo
+# learningAnotherLanguages
-I will try to learn a new langauge which is `GO `.
+I will try to learn another langauges